csu-hci-projects/FA24-CooperE-ChrisB-AyalaB/README.md

 ## Project Checklist
 - [x] Create a new project **(Erik)**
   - [x] Use the FPS template and load the starter assets. **(Erik)**
-- [ ] Create 3 unique levels
+- [x] Create 3 unique levels
-  - [ ] One level must be a “menu” scene with a start button that loads the first level and a quit button that exits the game.
+  - [x] One level must be a “menu” scene with a start button that loads the first level and a quit button that exits the game. **(Ben)**
-  - [ ] The level that is loaded from the menu must have hazards and targets (required functionality for these described below).
-Once all targets have been destroyed the third level must automatically load.
+  - [x] The level that is loaded from the menu must have hazards and targets (required functionality for these described below).
+Once all targets have been destroyed the third level must automatically load. **(Ben/Chris)**
-  - [ ] The third (last) level must also have hazards and targets, but a different layout.
-Once all targets have been destroyed the menu scene must automatically load.
+  - [x] The third (last) level must also have hazards and targets, but a different layout.
+Once all targets have been destroyed the menu scene must automatically load. **(Ben/Chris)**
   - [x] Both of the non-menu levels must have static meshes with materials applied for the user to navigate. **(Chris)**
 - [x] Each non-menu level must have at least 3 targets and at least 3 hazards **(chris)**
   - [x] Targets can be any mesh, but must have a “health” variable.
 Their starting health should be 100. **(Chris)**
     - [x] The health variable is an integer that is reduced when shot (the exact amount of health lost is up to you).
 After a target’s health reaches 0 or less the target should be destroyed. **(Chris)**
-    - [ ] Once all targets in a level are destroyed the next level should automatically be loaded (see 2b and 2c for details).
+    - [x] Once all targets in a level are destroyed the next level should automatically be loaded (see 2b and 2c for details). **(Ben)**
   - [x] Hazards need to damage the player.**(Chris)**
     - [x] The player needs to have a health variable as well.
 The starting health should be 100.
     - [x] When a player collides with a hazard (i.e. lava pit, spike trap, etc.) they will lose health (the exact amount they lose is up to you). **(Chris)**
-    - [ ] Once a player’s health reaches 0 or less the level should automatically restart (hint load the level currently being played!).
+    - [x] Once a player’s health reaches 0 or less the level should automatically restart (hint load the level currently being played!). **(Erik)**
 - [x] Ammo **(Erik)**
   - [x] The player should have limited ammo. **(Erik)**
     - [x] Whenever the player fires if they have ammo the ammo integer is reduced by 1. **(Erik)**